 “Your diet during diarrhea should remain normal.
 Try to eat healthy, home-cooked meals during this time.
 Some people are also advised by their doctors to maintain a lactose-free diet.”

 Yamini realised in retrospect that she needed to maintain better control over her eating and drinking habits when she was in unknown or new places.
-Keeping Dr. Upali’s advice in mind, she slowly noticed an improvement in her condition within a week!
+Keeping Dr. Kartikeya’s advice in mind, she slowly noticed an improvement in her condition within a week!